-The central library at Jouf University provides essential academic resources to support the Master study program "Infection Prevention and Control".
-The collection includes books and journals, with materials available in English and some in Arabic.
+The central library at Jouf University provides essential academic resources to support the Master study program "Nursing".
+The collection includes over 500 books, with materials available in English and some in Arabic.
 The library also subscribes to various periodicals, both in print and digital formats, covering key topics in medicine and related fields.
 Digital access is offered through platforms such as the Saudi Digital Library, PubMed, Scopus, Web of Science, Elsevier, and Wiley.
 These resources are accessible on- and off-campus via university credentials and Blackboard.
 The library is open from Sunday to Thursday, 8:00 a.m. to 2:00 p.m., while digital resources remain accessible at all times.
 The inventory is regularly updated to ensure relevance and accuracy, with outdated materials replaced by current editions.
-A centralized library system manages lending and access (SER 7.3.2).
+A centralized library system manages lending and access (SER 7.1.6).

 The University provides computer labs and high-speed internet to support digital learning and research.
-PCs are available for students and faculty in both male and female sections (SER 7.3.3).
+PCs are available for students and faculty in both male and female sections (SER 7.1.7).